Skip to Main Content (Press Enter)

 Sebastian St. Cyr must confront a savage killer and save his closest friend from the hangman’s noose in this heart-pounding new historical mystery from the USA Today bestselling author of When Blood Lies.

 June 1815.
-The people of London wait, breathlessly, for news as Napoleon and the forces united against him hurtle toward their final reckoning at Waterloo.
+The people of London wait breathlessly for news as Napoléon and the forces united against him hurtle toward their final reckoning at Waterloo.
 Among them is Sebastian St. Cyr, Viscount Devlin, frustrated to find himself sidelined while recovering from a dangerous wound he recently received in Paris.
-When the mutilated corpse of Major Miles Sedgewick surfaces from the murky waters of the Thames, Sebastian is drawn into the investigation of a murder that threatens one of his oldest and dearest friends, Irish surgeon Paul Gibson.
+When the mutilated corpse of Major Miles Sedgewick surfaces from the murky waters of the Thames, Sebastian is drawn into the murder investigation, which threatens one of his oldest and dearest friends, Irish surgeon Paul Gibson.

 Gibson’s lover, Alexi Sauvage, was tricked into a bigamous marriage with the victim.
-But there are other women who may have wanted the cruel, faithless Major dead.
-His mistress, his neglected wife, and their young governess who he seduced all make for compelling suspects.
+But there are other women who may have wanted the cruel, faithless major dead.
+His mistress, his neglected wife, and their young governess whom he seduced all make for compelling suspects.
 Even more interesting to Sebastian is one of Sedgewick’s fellow officers, a man who shared Sedgewick’s macabre interest in both old English folklore and the occult.
-And then there’s a valuable list of Londoners who once spied for Napoleon that Sedgewick was said to be transporting to Charles, Lord Jarvis, the Regent’s powerful cousin who also happens to be Sebastian’s own father-in-law.
+And then there’s the valuable list of Londoners who once spied for Napoléon that Sedgewick was said to be transporting to Charles, Lord Jarvis, the Regent’s powerful cousin, who also happens to be Sebastian’s own father-in-law.

 Book 17